teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 * The __Start__ column MUST NOT contain duplicate values.
 * The token symbols pointed by the __End__ and __Container__ columns MUST NOT have the `GroupStart` flag set.
 * The value of the __FirstNesting__ column of the first group MUST be equal to one.
-* If the last group does not have any nested groups, its __FirstNesting__ column MUST be equal to the number of rows in the _GroupNesting_ table plus one.
+* If a group and all groups after it do not have any nested groups, its __FirstNesting__ column MUST be equal to the number of rows in the _GroupNesting_ table plus one.

 > Before accessing the nesting of a group, readers MUST ensure that the group can actually be nested.
 It is possible for the __FirstNesting__ column to point to a non-existent row if no groups can be nested.